karthikmca39/GettingCleaningDataCourseProject/README.md

 ## Introduction

-This README will explain the nature of the data cleaning assignment, the purpose of the functions I wrote, and the steps I took to clean and process the dataset.
+This README will explain the nature of the data cleaning assignment and the steps I took to clean and process the dataset and fulfill the assignment requirements.

 ## The Assignment